The Hasidism Research Fellow will work together with Levi Cooper on the editing and production of his forthcoming book: Hasidic Relics.

 The timeframe of the project

-At least one of the candidate’s two recommendation letters should be from a supervisor who can speak to the candidate’s relevant research experience and potential growth and contributions through the Pardes fellowship.
+A letter of recommendation from a supervisor who can speak to the candidate’s relevant community experience and potential growth and contributions through the fellowship is required.
+This may be one of the two letters of recommendation required for the YP application, or an additional recommendation.
 The letter must be submitted along with the Fellowship Application and the Pardes Year Program application.